Code-Institute-Submissions/portfolio-18/README.md

 #### Main Page

-The main page allows all users of the site to view just a couple words where user arrived and what this webiste is for The page is divided into 3 sections.
+The main page allows all users of the site to view just a couple words where user arrived and what this website is for The page is divided into 3 sections.
 The first section has explanation what this website is for.
 The second section contains photo of the owner.
 3rd section explain who owner of the website is.

 #### Portfolio Page